FoushWare/elzatona_web/docs/deployment-setup.md

-# Deployment Setup - Vercel + GitHub Actions
+# Deployment Setup - Vercel Only

 ## ✅ Current Configuration

-**Deployment Method:** Both Vercel Auto-Deployments and GitHub Actions
+**Deployment Method:** Vercel Auto-Deployments Only

 ### Active Deployments

 - ✅ Vercel auto-deployment (on push to `main`)
-- ✅ GitHub Actions deployment workflow (`.github/workflows/deploy-main.yml`)
+- ❌ GitHub Actions deployment workflow (`.github/workflows/deploy-main.yml.disabled`)
-  - Deploys on push to `main` branch
+  - Disabled to prevent duplicate deployments
-  - Can be manually triggered via `workflow_dispatch`
+  - Can be re-enabled if needed by renaming back to `.yml`

 ### Active (Testing Only - No Deployments)